 Is popcorn vegan?

 Popcorn is plant-based and therefore safe for vegans to eat.
-However, sometimes the seasonings in commercially sold popcorn is not vegan.
+However, sometimes the seasonings in commercially sold popcorn are not vegan.
 It’s good to read labels and look for added dairy before buying and consuming store-bought popcorn.

 Is movie theater popcorn vegan?